jboxberger/wsl-lampp/readme.md

 **WSL (Windows Subsystem for Linux) LAMPP Installer**

 Automated LAMPP installer for the LAMPP Windows Subsystem for Linux.
-You can choose the modules you need During the installation.
+You can choose the modules you need during the installation.
 - Apache 2
 - PHP 7.0
 - MySql